Jose Siri Player Props: Rays vs. Blue Jays

 Jose Siri At The Plate

-- Siri is batting .235 with four doubles, seven home runs and seven walks.
+- Siri is batting .250 with four doubles, eight home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.